masif2002/google-cloud-digital-leader-notes/notes.md

 BigQueryML - Create models by queying BigQuery (OLAP) DB
 *** Security Services in Security Section ***
 ```
+* In Dataflow, you have to write code.
+Either Java or Python, as of this writing.
 > keep in mind Cloud Vision vs AutoML

 ![](img/dataproc.png)